Rivals dash to support Apple Pay for fear of losing out

-But Apple Inc's new mobile payments system - unveiled just ten days ago - is already winning over the heavyweights of the financial industry and signaling the likely demise of lesser payment alternatives.
+But Apple Inc's new mobile payments system - unveiled just ten days ago - is already winning over the heavyweights of the financial industry and signalling the likely demise of lesser payment alternatives.

 Its secret?
 Apple Pay preserves many existing relationships while inserting a new dominant player - itself - as kingmaker.
 Its potential audience?
 The 800 million Apple users who have already connected credit and debit cards to iTunes accounts.